 Surrey Police also works closely with regional and national partners in order to share best practice and realise efficiencies.
-Examples include SEROCU which focuses on cross border organised and Blue Light which seeks to procurement savings by purchasing jointly.
-Recently Surrey's Chief Constbale has become the NPCC representative for finance which will give him access at the highest levels and should assist even further
+Examples include SEROCU which focuses on cross border organised and Blue Light, of which the PCC is a Director, which seeks to procurement savings by purchasing jointly.
+Surrey's Chief Constable has become the NPCC representative for finance which will give him access at the highest levels and should assist even further